MobileTeleSystems/data-rentgen/README.rst

 -----------

 * OpenLineage have integrations with Trino, Debezium and some other lineage sources.
 DataRentgen support may be added later.
-* Unlike Marquez, DataRentgen parses only limited set of facets send by OpenLineage, and doesn't store custom facets.
+* DataRentgen parses only limited set of OpenLineage facets, and doesn't store custom facets.
 This can be changed in future.

 .. documentation